fenago/pytest-quick-start-guide/python-testing-with-pytest/Appendix_5.md

 ### xUnit Fixtures

-In addition to the fixture model described in Chapter 3, pytest Fixtures, on page 51, pytest also supports xUnit style fixtures, which are similar to jUnit for Java, cppUnit for C++, and so on.
+In addition to the fixture model described in Lab 3, pytest Fixtures, on page 51, pytest also supports xUnit style fixtures, which are similar to jUnit for Java, cppUnit for C++, and so on.